grundstein/grundstein/README.md

 npm install

 # add a digitalocean api token to .secrets/digitalocean.ini
-# to generate letsencrypt certificates.
+# or a hetzner api token to .secrets/hetzner.ini
+# to allow us to use the digitalocean or hetzner apis during the letsencrypt certificate generation step.
-# at the moment, this also requires you to use the digitalocean nameservers for your domain!
+# this also requires you to use the digitalocean / hetzner nameservers for your domain!

 # start dev server
 npm start